osmcode/osmium-tool/man/osmium-extract.md

     }

 If file names don't start with a slash (/), they are interpreted relative to the directory where the config file is.
+If the "file_type" is missing, Osmium will try to autodetect it from the suffix of the "file_name".

 The following file types are supported: